 Forensic scientists are covered by an American Federation of State, County and Municipal Employees (AFSCME) union contract.
 Assuming satisfactory performance, union negotiated progression through forensic scientist job titles follows this course:

-- Hired as a Forensic Scientist Trainee - Work one year.
-Promoted to Forensic Scientist I upon successful completion of their training program.
+- Hired as a Forensic Scientist Trainee - Promoted to Forensic Scientist I upon successful completion of their training program.

 - Works as a Forensic Scientist I for two years.
 Promoted to Forensic Scientist II.